 Lions are certainly not afraid of dogs.
 It could be the case that a lion cub would likely register fear of an approaching dog, but certainly not an adult lion.
 Lions would also likely not fear a pack of dogs either.
 It is not completely clear why lions fear very few (if any) land animals, but most of this has to do with the dominance of their ecosystem.
 Lions have such powerful legs and claws that this allows them to have virtually no land predators to fear.

 Lions also likely know that they could easily kill a single dog, so this is also why lions are not afraid of dogs.
 Dogs are pack hunters, and when in a pack, dogs can be well-coordinated and synchronized in how they take turns attacking and exhausting their potential prey.
 On the other hand, if a pride of lions came upon a pack of wild dogs, the lions would easily tear through the pack.

-More Dog Questions: Can a Dog Get Pregnant When Not in Heat and Can Dogs Eat Garlic Bread?
+More Dog Questions: Can a Dog Get Pregnant When Not in Heat

 Can One Dog Kill a Lion?